 2. BEST FOR SMALL JOBS: Red Devil DuraGuard Kitchen and Bath Siliconized Acrylic Caulk

 Whether touching up a small span of crumbling caulk around your bathtub or filling a hairline crack on the shower floor, speed your way through small or detail-oriented tasks without sacrificing durability with this squeezable caulk.
 The flexible, rot-resistant siliconized acrylic formula boasts long-lasting protection against temperature changes and mildew.
 Available in a 5.5-ounce tube, the white caulk goes onto porcelain, ceramic, glass, and more materials by hand and can be painted.
 The caulk dries in one hour, cures in three days, and lasts up to 35 years.

-3. BEST FOR MILDEW PREVENTION: GE Silicone 2+ Kitchen and Bath Caulk
+3. BEST MILDEW PREVENTION: GE Silicone 2+ Kitchen and Bath Caulk

 Mold and mildew are no match for this 2.8-ounce tube of rot-resistant pure silicone caulk.
 The waterproof caulk provides up to 10 years of protection from stain-causing mold and mildew and is guaranteed to last as long as you own your home.
-The clear, squeezable formula goes on smooth with minimal odor and easily adheres to stone, metal, and other common shower and bath materials without staining.
+The clear, squeezable formula goes on as a smooth, consistent bead—with minimal odor—and easily adheres to stone, metal, and other common shower and bath materials without staining.
 It dries in 30 minutes and cures in six hours.
-Users note that comes out as “a smooth consistent bead,” “withstands high heat and keeps its integrity,” and simply “won’t mold.”

 4. QUICKEST AND CHEAPEST: DAP Acrylic Latex Caulk with Silicone